London terror attack: One suspect had been known to police and MI5

 Criticism

-Despite a rapid response to Saturday's deadly attack, which saw armed officers shoot dead all three suspects within eight minutes, Prime Minister Theresa May has been criticized for her government's cuts to police budgets.
+Despite a rapid response to Saturday's deadly attack, which saw armed officers shoot dead all three suspects within eight minutes, Prime Minister Theresa May has been criticized for her party's cuts to police budgets while in government, including calls for her to step down.

-The Prime Minister, who sees her Conservative Party hanging onto a moderate but clear lead in British polling ahead of Thursday's general election, was forced Monday to defend her government's budgetary choices.

-At least half a dozen polling companies show leads of anywhere from one to 12-point leads for the Conservatives over Jeremy Corbyn's Labour Party.
-That's noticeably tighter than the 20-point leads that some polls showed at the time May called the snap election in April.

-Just days ahead of Britain's General Election, opposition leader Corbyn appeared to agree with calls for May's resignation over cuts to police budgets.

-Asked if he backed calls for May's resignation, Corbyn told ITV, "indeed I would."
+Asked if he backed calls for May's resignation just days before the country's General Election, Labour party leader Jeremy Corbyn told ITV, "indeed I would."

-He later clarified: "I think we should vote on Thursday to decide who our MPs are and who are government is going to be...
+He later clarified: "I think we should vote on Thursday to decide who our MPs are and who are government is going to be ...
 There's an election on now, there's a choice for everybody.
 There's a deep anger from those people who've seen 20,000 police officers lose their jobs."

+Corbyn's party colleague, London Mayor Sadiq Kahn, told Britain's Channel 4 News that the police force is underfunded.

+"We simply don't have the resources we need to provide the best service we can," he said in an interview following Monday's vigil.

 Before she became the country's leader May acted as Home Secretary, heading the ministry responsible for policing.